2024-25 Edition

 Same as UPPP 177.

 Restriction: Chicano/Latino Studies Majors have first consideration for enrollment.
+Environmental Science and Policy Majors have first consideration for enrollment.
 Social Ecology Majors have first consideration for enrollment.
 Urban Studies Majors have first consideration for enrollment.

 CHC/LAT 168.
 Chicano/Latino Social Psychology.
 4 Units.